mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 ### Functions and procedures

 Functions are like functions in other programming language, but they are required to return a value.
-If you need a to call a block of code without a return value, the put it in a `procedure`.
+If you need a to call a block of code without a return value, then put it in a `procedure`.

 Here are a few examples: